 Every time you try to reason out a new decision you are making, they should abide by these core values.

-Vision statements act as the structure of your company.
-Working blindly without a goal will get you nowhere which is why every successful company has values, principles, a mission, and a vision that guides them.
+A clear vision statements acts as the North Star of your company.
+Working blindly without a goal will get you nowhere, which is why every successful company has values, principles, a mission, and a vision to help guide them.